 It was 9am on a beautiful Hawai`i morning .
 Our drone replica was loaded into the truck.
 Our car windows were painted, and signs were taped to the sides.
 We were headed to Wheeler AFB, one of O`ahu's official drone bases - and a place where we'd never demonstrated before.

-up to the...gate to Wheeler, where our decorated cars would
+"We were surprised when we could pull our cars right up to the...gate to Wheeler, where our decorated cars would themselves be a demonstration." |

 Wheeler is adjacent to Schofield Barracks, one of the largest U.S. Army bases.
 Both are located in Wahiawa, a military town filled with pawnshops, fast food joints, rim shops and massage parlors, and we were feeling pretty apprehensive.
 Our spirits were lifted when two women said they'd just heard a news program on NPR reporting on an anti-drone protest at a Waddington base in England and then said there were protests against drones elsewhere that day.
 Someone immediately pulled up photos of the protest at Waddington.
 Another said she'd seen a crawl on the local morning news reporting on drone protests elsewhere.
 All of this reminded us that our small crew was part of an international movement much larger than just ourselves.